pragya2002/Teaching-Made-Easy/Face Emotion Recognition/README.md

 ![](transfer_learning.jpg)

-•	I have trained the model with MobileNetV2 and got the accuracy of 94% ,But while testing i got the model was overfitted.
-I tried to see the prediction of an image and found that the prediction was wrong.
+•	we have trained the model with MobileNetV2 and got the accuracy of 94% ,But while testing we got the model was overfitted. we tried to see the prediction of an image and found that the prediction was wrong.

 ### 3)	Using  Deep Learning CNN